Dental Sealants Oakland, CA

 Why are they used?

 Food can easily become trapped inside the deep ridges on the chewing surfaces of the teeth.
-These areas can be incredibly difficult to clean so at Curtis J. Perry DDS, we prevent food and plaque buildup by sealing these ridges.
+These areas can be incredibly difficult to clean so at Oakland Smile Dentistry, we prevent food and plaque buildup by sealing these ridges.
 By eliminating the areas for food to become trapped, the risk for cavities is decreased.

 Who should get dental sealants?